TOGETHER ON PURPOSE

 Here at King’s Church, we practice “Family Integrated Worship,” where families attend our Sunday worship service together (rather than children or teens attending their own meetings separate from their parents).
 The only exception we see to this (both now and in the future) is to provide a safe place for the under 3’s in a nursery.
 However, we do not wish to segregate older children and teens from the rest of the congregation – sending them off to different rooms or buildings.
 Instead, on earth, as it is in heaven, young and old together, with one voice in unity, we the gathered people of God seek to proclaim His praises and hear His word together.

 We do not make the claim that our way of worshipping is the only valid way to do Church on the Lord’s Day.
-Indeed, we believe there are times when it is entirely appropriate for specialized ministry to take place.
+Indeed, we believe there are times when it is entirely appropriate for specialized ministry to take place (outside of the Lord’s Day morning service).
 One Biblical example of this is that older women are exhorted to teach the younger women (Titus 2:3-5), which presumably means that men are excluded from such a gathering.

 However, while in no way wishing to be divisive or suggest, even for a moment, that we are the only Church in town obeying God, we practice “Family Integrated Worship” because of certain convictions we have.
 As we examine the Biblical data we find that throughout the centuries, this has been the normal way in which the people of God have gathered.
 This is clear from both the Old and New Testaments.